-If you or a loved one is preparing to undergo surgery, you owe it to yourself to learn about all of your medical options.
+If you or a loved one is preparing to undergo surgery, you owe it to yourself to learn about all of your medical options including traditional, laparoscopic or robotic surgery.
 Largo Medical Center is proud to offer one of the most effective, least invasive surgical treatments available.
-Largo Medical Center utilizes a state-of-the-art robotic surgical system, which provides surgeons with an alternative to both traditional open surgery and conventional laparoscopy, putting a surgeon’s hands at the controls of a state-of-the-art robotic platform.
+The hopsital utilizes a state-of-the-art robotic surgical system, which provides surgeons with an alternative to both traditional open surgery and conventional laparoscopy, putting a surgeon's hands at the controls of a state-of-the-art robotic platform

 What is Robotic Surgery?